braintree/litmus_paper/README.md

 Force downs take precedence, followed by force ups, and finally force healths.
 If you specify both a force up and a force down, the service will report 0 health.
 If you specify a force up and a force health, the force health will be ignored and the service will report 100 health.

+Using litmus-agent-check, Litmus can also output health information in haproxy agent check format.

 ## Usage

 ### Running Litmus Paper

 Start the process under unicorn with `/usr/bin/litmus --unicorn-config <path_to_unicorn_conf>`.
 In the unicorn config file, set the number of worker processes, the pid, and the working directory.
-See the [unicorn documentation](https://bogomips.org/unicorn/Unicorn/Configurator.html#method-i-working_directory) for the config format.
+See the [unicorn documentation](https://bogomips.org/unicorn/Unicorn/Configurator.html) for the config format.
+There are also more options, see `/usr/bin/litmus -h` for a full list.

 For HAProxy agent checks, run `/usr/bin/litmus-agent-check`.
 See `/usr/bin/litmus-agent-check -h` for run options.